 Because resources are scarce, a society must decide how to use those resources for its maximum benefit.
 When resources are used to produce one good or service, those resources become unavailable for any other purpose.
-Therefore, to understand how an economy allocates resources, it is best to look at a simplified economy that consists of the production of only 2 goods.
+Therefore, to understand how an economy allocates resources, it is best to look at a simplified economy that produces only 2 goods.
 In this simple economy, a production possibilities frontier, or model, can be constructed that shows every combination of the production of the 2 goods.
-Because economic resources are scarce, society has to decide what those resources will be used to produce, since any resources that are used to produce one good reduce the resources available for the production of other good.
+Because economic resources are scarce, society must decide what those resources will be used to produce, since any resources used to produce one good reduces the resources available to produce the other good.

 To better understand the allocation of resources, there are several assumptions for this simplified economy:

 - fixed technology.